Disclaimer: Star Trek is the property of

 For a moment there was

 silence.
-Silence which gave Christine the chance to realize what T'Pring had
+Silence which gave Christine the chance to realize what T'Pring had initially said.

 "All those years ago, your face, your pale hair I saw, your